 Squid Game, Parasite and K-pop have all contributed to the increase in South Korea’s popularity as a travel destination for Canadians in recent years.
 What is there not to love?
-With exciting cuisine such as Yangnyeom Chicken, Korean BBQ and Kimchi, this East Asian gem is a foodie’s paradise.
+With exciting cuisines such as Yangnyeom Chicken, Korean BBQ and Kimchi, this East Asian gem is a foodie’s paradise.
 Why not learn the lingo, embrace the culture and earn some won while living there for a full year on a South Korea Working Holiday?
 Stepabroad is here to help with the transition, so read on for everything you need to know about obtaining your work permit.

-South Korea has a reasonable cost of living and excellent health care facilities.
+South Korea has a reasonable cost of living and excellent healthcare facilities.
 For those concerned about crime, Seoul has ranked as one of the ten safest cities in the world for both foreigners and locals alike.
 Public transit is reliable and efficient, and the food is amazing!

-Some of the best entertainment in recent years has come out of Korea, and their movie industry is thriving.
+Some of the best entertainment in recent years has come out of Korea, and the movie industry is thriving.
 By learning Korean, you will be able to impress your friends by watching the latest release without subtitles.
 You may also learn to pick up on the subtle references that don’t always translate directly to English!

 Try authentic Korean fried chicken, Bibimbap, Jajangmyeon and many more during your stay in South Korea.
 In Korea, food is considered medicine and healthy eating is an important part of day-to-day life.
 Most meals are not only delicious but also designed to be healthy and nutritionally balanced.
 Dining in Korea is a social event, with most plates being communal and designed for sharing – so there is no need to restrict yourself to one choice.